Awarded Google UI/UX Certification

 User Research Summary

-Intended as an program for social good, research for AfterSchool first began with a benchmark of existing after school and summer programs.
+Intended as a program for social good, research for AfterSchool first began with a benchmark of existing after school and summer programs.
 A broad based survey of parents and students from local schools k-12 was also conducted.
 The primary research questionnaire consisted of qualitative and quantitative questions that allowed participants to provide insights on their experience with their existing school programs, expectations and resources they might have, along with any concerns they may want to raise.

 Initially, it was assumed that many after school programs would already be provided for by the school system.
 However, upon preliminary research it became clear that most students in underprivileged school districts lack access to organized programs that are both reliable and safe.
-There is a big need to design and provide for a
+There is a big need to design and provide for a comprehensive, accessible platform that reliably connects students with safe after-school opportunities.

 User Research: Pain Points